Mikael Backlund Game Preview: Flames vs. Stars

-Mikael Backlund and the Calgary Flames will play on Friday at 8:30 PM ET, and they'll be up against the Dallas Stars.
-If you're thinking about a wager on Backlund against the Stars, we have plenty of info to help.
+Mikael Backlund and the Calgary Flames will be in action on Thursday at 9:00 PM ET, and they'll be facing the Dallas Stars.
+If you'd like to wager on Backlund's prop bets, we've got lots of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.